freeipa/ansible-freeipa/README.md

 Playbooks
 =========

-The playbooks needed to deploy or undeploy server, replicas and clients are part of the repository.
+The playbooks needed to deploy or undeploy server, replicas and clients are part of the repository and placed in the playbooks folder.
 There are also playbooks to deploy and undeploy clusters.
 With them it is only needed to add an inventory file:
 ```
+playbooks\
         install-client.yml
         install-cluster.yml
         install-replica.yml
         install-server.yml
         uninstall-client.yml
         uninstall-cluster.yml
         uninstall-replica.yml
         uninstall-server.yml
 ```

 How to deploy a master server